davidbajnai/TILDAS_drift/README.md

 ## List of Supplementary Data

 - **Table S1**
-  Long-term replicate-level measurement data from University of Göttingen *Used in*: [Figure 2](figures/LT_Figure_2.png), [Figure 6](figures/LT_Figure_6.png), [Figure 7](figures/LT_Figure_7.png)
+  Long-term replicate-level measurement data from University of Göttingen.
+  *Used in*: [Figure 2](figures/LT_Figure_2.png), [Figure 6](figures/LT_Figure_6.png), [Figure 7](figures/LT_Figure_7.png)

 - **Table S2**
   Long-term replicate-level measurement data from University of Cape Town.
 Note that this table includes replicate measurements deemed inaccurate due to potential hardware malfunctions; these replicates are listed in the Python code and are excluded from the figures.
   *Used in*: [Figure 2](figures/LT_Figure_2.png), [Figure 4](figures/LT_Figure_4.png), [Figure 6](figures/LT_Figure_6.png), [Figure 9](figures/LT_Figure_9.png).

 - **Table S3**
-  Replicate-level measurement data for the concentration experiments from University of Cape Town *Used in*: [Figure 3](figures/LT_Figure_3.png)
+  Replicate-level measurement data for the concentration experiments from University of Cape Town.
+  *Used in*: [Figure 3](figures/LT_Figure_3.png)

 - **Table S4**
-  Replicate-level measurement data for the concentration experiments from University of Göttingen *Used in*: [Figure 3](figures/LT_Figure_3.png)
+  Replicate-level measurement data for the concentration experiments from University of Göttingen.
+  *Used in*: [Figure 3](figures/LT_Figure_3.png)

 - **220313_094743.str** and **220313_094743.stc**
   A pair pf spectroscopic data files that record the mixing ratios (`.str`) and various analytical parameters (`.stc`).
 Measurements were made at the University of Göttingen.
 Note that the same data was also used in [Bajnai et al. (2023)](https://github.com/davidbajnai/TARDIS).
   *Used in*: [Figure 5](figures/LT_Figure_5.png)

 - **250521_003216_001_SIG.csv**
-  Spectral file from University of Göttingen (retrieved from the correspondingly named `.spb` file using Igor Pro 6 and the Aerodyne Research Inc.-supplied macros)
+  Spectral file from University of Göttingen (retrieved from the correspondingly named `.spb` file using Igor Pro 6 and the Aerodyne Research Inc.-supplied macros).
   *Used in*: [Figure 1](figures/LT_Figure_1.png)

 ## License